 Galaxy’s Edge at Hollywood Studios

-Since our Star Wars fandom is equal to our Harry Potter love, of course we were thrilled when Disney announced the opening of Galaxy’s Edge in Hollywood Studios.
+Since our Star Wars fandom is equal to our Harry Potter love, of course, we were thrilled when Disney announced the opening of Galaxy’s Edge in Hollywood Studios.
 Even before this new “land” opened, we were giddy with joy at the existing Star Wars attractions (I got to hug Chewie!!)
-Sadly, given the events of 2020, we have not yet gotten to visit Galaxy’s Edge but it is top of our list for when we return.
+My friend Rob from 2TravelDads has a great guide to the best things to do in Galaxy’s Edge.

-We can’t wait to ride Millennium Falcon: Smuggler’s Run and experience Star Wars: Rise of the Resistance.
-We will have to build a lightsaber in Savi’s Workshop and drink some funky drinks (or blue milk) in Oga’s Cantina.
+Teens will love a chance to ride Millennium Falcon: Smuggler’s Run and experience Star Wars: Rise of the Resistance.
+And maybe for a special souvenir, you can build a lightsaber in Savi’s Workshop and drink some funky drinks (or blue milk) in Oga’s Cantina.

 Teens love waterparks and the more thrilling and adventurous, the better.
-There are plenty of waterparks in Orlando to choose from, and Volcano Bay is definitely the best when it comes to theming, but the H2O Live!
-Waterpark at Margaritaville Orlando comes in second.
-Read my H20 Live! full review for all the details, but H20 Live! offers big thrills and fun technology.
+There are plenty of waterparks in Orlando to choose from, and Volcano Bay is definitely the best when it comes to theming, but the Island H2O Waterpark at Margaritaville Orlando comes in second (open March through November.)
+Read my Island H20 full review for all the details, but H20 Live! offers big thrills and fun technology.